Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/enterprise/high-availability-federated-authentication-phase-1-configure-azure.md

 - La clave precompartida IPsec para la conexión VPN de sitio a sitio (Tabla V, elemento 5, columna Valor).

-Después, asegúrese de que el espacio de direcciones de la red virtual sea accesible desde la red local.
-Para hacerlo, normalmente se agrega una ruta que se corresponde con el espacio de direcciones de la red virtual al dispositivo VPN y, después, se publica esa ruta para el resto de la infraestructura de enrutamiento de la red de la organización.
-Colabore con su departamento de TI para conocer cómo completar este procedimiento.
+Next, ensure that the address space of the virtual network is reachable from your on-premises network.
+This is usually done by adding a route corresponding to the virtual network address space to your VPN device and then advertising that route to the rest of the routing infrastructure of your organization network.
+Work with your IT department to determine how to do this.

 Después, defina los nombres de los tres conjuntos de disponibilidad.
 Rellene la Tabla A.

 |**Elemento**|**Objetivo**|**Nombre del conjunto de disponibilidad**|
 |:-----|:-----|:-----|